nescobar/nescobar.github.io/_posts/2020-09-16-visualize-databricks-dashboard-tableau.md

 ---
-title: Visualize Databricks dashboards in Tableau
+title: "Visualize Databricks dashboards in\_Tableau"
 published: true
 ---
 In this article I will describe the steps to set up a notebook that exports a Databricks dashboard as an HTML file and uploads it to an S3 bucket configured for static website hosting.
 In Tableau, we will create a dashboard that will embed the URL where the file is located.